Frequently Asked Questions (FAQs)

 Can you play sound from the system?

-Yep.
-Just make sure to buy some speakers (ideally the kind that are built-in to your screen) and an audio cable (the one you want is called a "mini stereo audio cable").
-If you are considering an EasyStart Pro multi-head system, keep in mind that the system only has one audio output.
-In other words, if you want to play different audio on each of your screens, you'll probably need to purchase a separate EasyStart system for each additional audio channel.
+Yep, just make sure your screen has built-in speakers.
+If you are considering an EasyStart Pro multi-head system, keep in mind that the system only sends an audio signal through the first HDMI output.
+In other words, if you want to play audio on more than one screen (even if the audio is the same for each one), you'll probably need to purchase a separate EasyStart system for each screen.

 EasyStart will play virtually any audio that's included with your content.
 However, you can also schedule background music and other audio files separately: just upload your audio files and add them to the "Background Music Zone" playlist.
 Supported audio formats include MP3, WAV and OGG.